 The following is a link to an essay he wrote for the Yale Journal for Humanities in Medicine titled "Metaphor in Chinese Medicine: A Patient Narrative"

 Carly Mohler, DOM

 Originally from the East Coast, Carly began her studies of Social Policy at Northwestern University in Chicago, followed by Massage Therapy at the Swedish Institute in Manhattan, the country’s oldest Massage Therapy School.
-Carly then headed South to the mountains of Western North Carolina to learn Classical Chinese Medicine from Taoist priest Jeffrey Yuen at Daoist Traditions in Asheville, NC, and holds a Masters degree in Acupuncture and Chinese Medicine.
+Carly then headed South to the mountains of Western North Carolina, to learn Classical Chinese Medicine from Taoist priest Jeffrey Yuen at Daoist Traditions in Asheville, NC.
+She holds a Masters degree in Acupuncture and Chinese Medicine.